irworkshop/accountability_datacleaning/R_campfin/pa/contribs/docs/pa_contribs_diary.md

 files for contributions, debt, expenditures, filer information, and receipts.

-The ECF also provides a `readme.txt` file, which can be
+The ECF also provides a `readme.txt` file, which we can read to better understand the data we will be downloading.

 ``` r
 pa_host <- "https://www.dos.pa.gov/VotingElections"